kaszubki/image_boxing/README.md

     you need to have a folder "input/" with "train/" and "test_stg1/" as direct subfolders.

-    This code should be put into parent fodler of "input/".
+    This code should be put into parent folder of "input/".

 Functions of keys: